joseba-fdl/Basque_wikipedia_enrich/README.md

 As each process could be independent from each other, the decission of spliting the two processes was made due to avoid secuencial errors and protect the data retrieval process.

-1- Data Retrieval module - erauzlea.py
+### 1- Data Mining module - erauzlea.py

+Media

-2- Data Mining module - bistaraketa.py
+### 2- Data Visualization module - bistaraketa.py

+Creation of a dataset

 ## Language Dependent parts

 This system was ensambled with the intention of being a helpful tool to induce written data generation on a low resourcered language scenario.
 Specyfically, the choosen language was Basque language but, the aim would be to extend the same system to other minority languages.
-The system modification should take into account the following parts:
+The system modification should take into account the following parts, both in the Data Mining module (erauzlea.py):

 *Media RSS feeds* - The RSS adresses have to be changed to the decided ones, preferably the ones related to media in a specific language.